* Coach advances dividend pay date to Dec. 27

-NEW YORK, Dec 4 (Reuters) - U.S. stocks were little changed in early trading on Tuesday as the market remains hostage to negotiations in Washington on how to avert a “fiscal cliff” that could push the U.S. economy into recession.
+NEW YORK, Dec 4 (Reuters) - U.S. stock index futures edged up in low volume on Tuesday as the market remains hostage to negotiations in Washington on how to avert a “fiscal cliff” that could push the U.S. economy into recession.

-Headlines about the back-and-forth preliminary proposals by Republicans and Democrats have fixated the market.
-Still, many investors expect the two sides to come up with a deal before the year-end deadline, which could trigger a rally in equities.
+Headlines about the negotiations have dominated market action, with many investors expecting the two sides to come up with a deal before the year-end deadline that could trigger a rally in equities.

 “Support (for the market) is based on a belief that Washington will come to some agreement before we go over the fiscal cliff,” said Art Hogan, managing director of Lazard Capital Markets in New York.

-Obama will meet with U.S. governors at the White House on Tuesday to talk about the fiscal cliff, a $600 billion package of tax hikes and federal spending cuts that would begin Jan.
+Obama will meet with U.S. governors at the White House on Tuesday to talk about the fiscal cliff, a package of tax increases and federal spending cuts that are due to begin Jan.
 1.

 Coach became the latest company to advance the date of its next dividend payment.
-Expectations of higher taxes on dividends kicking in in 2013 have pushed many companies to pay special dividends this year or advance their next pay-back to investors.
+Expectations of higher taxes on dividends kicking in next year have pushed many companies to pay special dividends this year or advance their next pay-back to investors.

-Toll Brothers shares rose 1.8 percent to $33.01 after the largest U.S. luxury homebuilder reported a higher quarterly profit and said new orders rose sharply.
+Toll Brothers shares rose 5.2 percent in premarket trading after the largest U.S. luxury homebuilder reported a higher quarterly profit and said new orders rose sharply.

-MetroPCS Communications shares dropped 6.5 percent to $10.07 after Sprint Nextel appeared unlikely to make a counter-offer for the wireless service provider.
+MetroPCS Communications shares dropped 5.2 percent after Sprint Nextel appeared unlikely to make a counter-offer for the wireless service provider.

-Shares of Pep Boys-Manny Moe and Jack were down 12.4 percent at $9.36 a day after the release of the auto parts retailer’s results.
+Shares of Pep Boys-Manny Moe and Jack were down 6.4 percent in light premarket trading a day after the release of the auto parts retailer’s results.